 As you descend, the broadening view reveals a mosaic of dense jungle, patchwork fields and thatched-roof houses.
 Add a touch of smoke to the mix and the glow of the afternoon sunlight and one can safely say that you will gasp at this magnificent sight, truly an Indonesian Shangri-La.

-Kampung Naga is a traditional village which still practises many of the old animist ways of their ancestors, many of which were once practised all over Java.
+In the midst of rapid globalisation in the surrounding towns and cities, the villagers of Kampung Naga still adhere to “adat”, the traditional practises and many of the old animist ways of their ancestors, once observed all over Java.
 Today the villagers also embrace Islam, but with a healthy dose of ancestor worship to a create a unique culture.
-Interestingly, the village isn't connected to the electricity grid, meaning gas lamps adorn houses and car batteries power ancient radios and black and white televisions.
+Adat also dictates the layout of the village and the materials used in the buildings.